rudymatela/conjure/README.md

 For a detailed documentation of each function, see [Conjure's Haddock documentation].

-The `eg` folders in the source distribution contains more than 60 examples of use.
+The `eg` folder in the source distribution contains more than 60 examples of use.